Mutilated Afghan girl Aisha gets new nose

 The front cover generated debate over the headline "What Happens if We Leave Afghanistan" and over the use of the photo itself.

-Her surgery was done in California.'Blood debt'
+Her surgery was done in California.

 The Grossman Burn Foundation, which carried out the work, campaigns on the issue of violence against women, as well as doing free plastic surgery work.